Search by Keyword

 And, since we were in the age of compact discs, an “Anthology 2 CD Sampler” was also produced at about the same time and sent to radio stations to promote the album, “I’m Only Sleeping” being contained therein as well.

-Not to be forgotten, of course, is the box set “The Beatles In Mono,” which contains the British mono version having the most backward guitar of all the available mixes.
+Not to be forgotten, of course, is the box set “The Beatles In Mono,” which contains the British mono mix.
 This September 9th, 2009 release was the first time this mono version was made available in America.

 Even though the group did finish up their touring days after the entire “Revolver” sessions were complete, they were well into the beginnings of the “studio experimental” phase of their career.
-Therefore, “I’m Only Sleeping” was never performed live, nor could it have been to their satisfaction.
+Therefore, “I’m Only Sleeping,” along with all of the other material from "Revolver," was never performed live, nor could it have been to their satisfaction.

 While John Lennon was beginning to break away from the mold of writing songs about relationships on “Rubber Soul” (“Nowhere Man” and “The Word” departing entirely from the boy/girl concept), his writing on “Revolver” instituted the unpredictability he was truly capable of, as evidenced in his books.
 John’s contributions to this album, although acknowledging Paul’s limited hand therein, weren’t as easily definable lyrically as we were used to from him.
 Fans and critics alike could hardly make heads or tails out of “And Your Bird Can Sing” or “She Said She Said,” let alone “Tomorrow Never Knows.”
 Therefore, “I’m Only Sleeping,” so it was thought, must be about more than just celebrating a lazy day.
 Since “Dr. Robert” had obvious drug overtones, this song was considered by most to have been written with these indulgences in mind as well.

-And so began the irresistible trend to “look for clues.”
+And so began the irresistible tendancy of fans to look for hidden meanings.

 “I’m Only Sleeping”